-This group is a microcosm of what we go through at this time of life.
-Midlife on can be wonderful and weird at the same time.
+This group is a microcosm of what to expect at this time of our lives.
+Midlife and on can be wonderful and weird at the same time.
 As a grown woman who’s lived, loved, had a husband or two, a career and children, you’ve got experience and smarts.
 But now what.
-How prepared are you for the rock n roll changes happening to you now you’re a member of over 50 club?
+How prepared are you for the rock n roll changes happening to you now you’re a member of the over 50 club?

-– your children don’t want to leave the nest (!)
+– your children left the nest or they don’t want to leave the nest (!)

 – you’re a full time grandparent

 – your partner, husband or boyfriend may not be the same one you started out with

 – you may be living alone for the first time; on purpose or since a divorce or death

 – your childhood friendships have scattered over the years

 – you may no longer have much in common with some dear friends